 The Credit Union manages its capital through a set of formalized management policies and through corporate governance at the level of the Board of Directors and related committees.
-Due to the nature of the Credit Union, capital is also managed by maintaining of liquidity deposits at Atlantic Central.

-The Credit Union is required to maintain a prescribed capital base, consisting of membership shares and retained earnings, of 5% of total assets.
-At year end the Credit Union had a capital base equal to 8.7% (2020 - 9.0%) of total assets.
+The Credit Union is required to maintain a prescribed capital base, consisting of membership shares, contributed surplus and retained earnings, of 5% of total assets.
+At year end the Credit Union had a capital base equal to 8.6% (2021 - 8.7%) of total assets.

-18. Related party transactions
+17. Related party transactions